joelparkerhenderson/demo-swift-alamofire/README.md

 		  …
 		}

-## Run

-1. Run the app.

-1. The screen shows the response result value string, which looks something like this.
+1. Verify Alamofire works by runing the app.
+The screen shows the response result value string, which looks something like this.

         {
           "args": {},